 Create a new folder and switch to that folder. create package.json using VI and paste this code.

 Create app.js file and paste following code.

 var app = express();

-Amazon is one of the best cloud provides and above all they let us try their System for free.
-You can use it to host your project, blog, website or anything.
-We have covered almost everything you need to get started but there are still some configuration left like mapping domains to EC2 instance.
-Will cover it later.
+Amazon is one of the best cloud services provides and above all they let us try their System for free.
+You can use it to host your project, blog, website, or anything.
+We have covered almost everything you need to get started but there are still some configurations left like mapping domains to EC2 instances.